-Westvale has been a registered Merino Stud for 70 years.
-It was started on Mirani blood lines graduating to Merryville then onto Merryville daughter studs.
+Westvale has been a registered Merino Stud for 71years.
+It was started on Mirani Blood graduating to Merryville then onto Merryville daughter studs .
 Some Sierra Park was added some years ago to fine down the crimp.
 After so much time we call ourselves Westvale blood.

-In recent years the need for larger, heavier cutting sheep has encouraged us to introduce some outside genetics by way of Artificial Breeding.
+In recent years the need for larger, heavier cutting sheep, has encouraged us to introduce some outside genetics by way of Artificial Breeding.
 This has resulted in larger framed sheep while retaining the wool, style and type we desire and the Italians are looking to buy.

 To produce large bodied sheep with fleece MICRON of 16.5 to 17.0 with yields in the high 70’s.
 We place great importance on coverage ie bellies and points.